ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

     - Select the tunnel listed, typically by its hostname.
     - VSCode will connect through a secure tunnel to the compute node and automatically start the VSCode server

+5. Terminate your VSCode batch job when you are done working for that session using `scancel [JOBID]`.

 ### vscode_slurm.sh Script

+!!!warning
+Only submit VSCode jobs to devel partitions (such as `devel` or `gpu_devel`).
+VSCode jobs found in other partitions may be terminated without notice.
+Always terminate your VSCode session when you are done using `scancel` to free up resources for other users.

 ```bash
 #!/bin/bash